 Jews and Christian judaizers…Christian Jews… All, he says, those who remain survivors of the nations that come against Jerusalem, shall go up every year, to worship the King the Lord of hosts, and to keep the feast of Tabernacles.
 These also shall hope in, through the hollow devotion of Jews, a thousand years old promise of the future kingdom, whose festival this is the beginning of.

 So, just like those Jerome observed in the 4th/5th centuries, we in the Continuing Church of God also believe that this Feast foreshadows the coming millennium.
+Living in temporary dwellings, while spending second tithe to rejoice (Deuteronomy 14:22-26), helps picture the abundance of the millennium.

 Jesus, Paul, and true Christians kept these Holy Days.
 Though they were condemned by one who called Jews "miserable," this does not change the fact that they are taught in the Bible and were observed by true Christians.